wezelball/rjove_power/README.md

 There is a problem where the C++ callback crashes the python program, and thereby loses control of the process.
 I have to kill the PID to get it to stop.

+I have note tested frequency ranges that exceed the bandwidth of the SDR.